 Below you will find the top twelve monitoring tools we recommend for Docker.
 Take a closer look at the analytics to see what’s supported and suits your needs best.
 Take advantage of a free trial before you commit.

-AppOptics provides a robust monitoring solution for Docker containers.
+AppOptics provides a robust Docker container monitoring solution.
 It is a SaaS-based integration with Docker that does not require any modifications to your images.
 AppOptics achieves this by picking up metrics directly from the Docker daemon.

 AppOptic’s pre-configured docker monitoring dashboard visualizes per-container CPU, Memory, and network metrics, among others.
 The integration with Docker can be set up quite quickly through the AppOptics integrations tab and connects with all hosts automatically.
 Once the agent is active, data starts flowing through to the dashboard.